 Josie has served on Artists Repertory Theatre's board of directors for nine years, seeing the company go from renting space at the YWCA to creating the Alder Stage and finally purchasing and launching its performing arts campus, which encompasses an entire city block.
 With Artists Rep, Josie has served in a variety of leadership roles, including vice_chair, and was particularly focused on development.
 Julie is currently on the board of the Regional Arts & Culture Council, where she serves on the executive committee and chairs the Work for Art committee.
 She received a Bachelor of Arts from the University of Florida.

 A passionate advocate for Oregon's arts and culture groups, Julie Vigeland brings extensive volunteer experience with arts and cultural nonprofits to the commission.
-She is a member of the Giving in Oregon Council, Oregon's think tank on philanthropy and giving.
-Since 1995, Julie has been on the board of Portland Center Stage, serving as chair for five years and chairing the Capital Campaign for the Gerding Theater at the Armory.
+In 1995 Julie joined the board of Portland Center Stage, serving as chair for five years and chairing the Capital Campaign for the Gerding Theater at the Armory.
 She now serves as board member emeritus.

-Julie is one of three trustees of the Jackson Foundation, as well as a trustee of the Wessinger Foundation, and is President of the Multnomah Athletic Foundation.
+Julie is one of three trustees of the Jackson Foundation, serves as a trustee of the Wessinger Foundation, and is President of the Multnomah Athletic Foundation.
 She is a past president of Grantmakers of Oregon and SW Washington.
-Her board service in the Portland area also includes the Regional Arts & Culture Council, Oregon Symphony Foundation, Friends of the Portland Center for Performing Arts, and Oregon College of Art & Craft.
-She is a past chair of the Portland Parks Board and continues her service with that organization.
+Her board service in the Portland area for arts-related organizations includes the Regional Arts & Culture Council, Oregon Symphony Foundation, Portland Youth Philharmonic, Friends of the Portland Center for Performing Arts, and Oregon College of Art & Craft.
+Additionally Julie is a past chair of the Portland Parks Board and continues her service with that organization.
 She has received numerous honors for her work, including the Women of Distinction Award for the Arts presented by Marylhurst University, the Oregon College of Art and Craft Jo Groves Award, and the White Rose Women of Achievement Award.
 Julie is an American Leadership Forum Fellow.